Do You Know The Most Popular Home Styles?

 Source: American Home Shield “The Most Popular and Valuable House Styles in the US

-According to Redfin, the most popular styles of homes across all of the United States are Ranch, Craftsman, Colonial, Cape Cod, and Tudor, followed by Victorian, Mediterranean, and then Modern.
+According to Redfin, the most popular styles of homes across all of the United States are: Ranch, Craftsman, Colonial, Cape Cod, and Tudor, followed by Victorian, Mediterranean, and then Modern.
 Two newer styles that haven’t yet made the list include the “Barn-dominium” and the “Shouse” (a mashup of Shop + House).
 The Barndominium is spacious and has high ceilings, steel siding and roof, an open floor plan, and a porch.
 A barndominium is essentially a large pole barn with living quarters, but don’t let the simplistic concept fool you – they can get quite extravagant.
 The Shouse is similar in concept and incorporates everything the barndominium does, except it also includes a separate area designated for a workshop.
 Both have been growing in popularity, particularly in rural or agricultural areas, due in large part to higher energy efficiency and a lower overall cost compared to two separate buildings.

 Cliff May’s designs in California helped shape the modern Ranch style.